Lena Dunham: Personal life

 Dunham was diagnosed with obsessive–compulsive disorder (OCD) as a child, and continued to take a low dose of an anxiolytic (Klonopin) to relieve her anxiety until 2018.
-In 2018 Dunham entered rehab for an addiction to benzodiazepines.
+In April 2018 Dunham entered rehab for an addiction to benzodiazepines and later said she loved her experience there.
 In April 2020, she celebrated two years of sobriety.

 In February 2018, Dunham wrote an essay for Vogue about her decision to have a hysterectomy due to endometriosis.
 In 2019, Dunham revealed that she has Ehlers–Danlos syndrome (EDS).